Welcome

 Little Lizzie Reading in Tree

 As an avid reader, it wasn’t long before I started writing my own stories.
-One of my earliest featured a dog named Sparky who was kidnapped by a traveling circus troupe–but don’t worry!
+One of my earliest featured a dog named Sparky who was kidnapped by a traveling circus troupe.
+But don’t worry!
 It had a happy ending.
 Sparky was reunited with his family and even learned a few circus tricks along the way.

 Little Lizzie Typing